-As outlined by the 2017 ATP Guidelines, active transportation plans should extend to and serve disadvantaged and underserved communities.
+As outlined by the ATP Guidelines, active transportation plans should extend to and serve disadvantaged and underserved communities.
+The California Transportation Plan 2040 and each District California Active Transportation Plan (CAT) also prioritize these goals.
+Caltrans D6 developed a CAT plan for the district.
 To reflect this, the ATP considers the burden to which populations across Madera County are affected by public health concerns.
 In comparison to the rest of California, residents of Madera County are more likely to be obese, have limited access to exercise opportunities, and be physically inactive.
 Figure 5 summarizes findings related to public health in Madera County.